Roy Thomas: DC Comics

 Thomas realized a childhood dream in writing the Justice Society of America (JSA).
 Reviving the Golden Age group in Justice League of America #193 and continuing in All-Star Squadron, he wrote retro adventures, like those of The Invaders, set in World War II.
-In addition to the JSA's high-profile heroes, Thomas revived such characters as Liberty Belle, Johnny Quick, the Shining Knight, Robotman, Firebrand, the Tarantula, and Neptune Perkins.
+In addition to the JSA's high-profile heroes, Thomas revived such characters as Liberty Belle, Johnny Quick, Robotman, Firebrand, the Tarantula, and Neptune Perkins.
 He used the series to address the complicated and sometimes contradictory continuity issues surrounding the JSA.

 In 1983, Thomas and artist Jerry Ordway created Infinity, Inc., a group composed of the JSA's children.
 The characters debuted in All-Star Squadron #25 (Sept.
 1983) and were launched in their own series in March 1984.
 Thomas wrote several limited series for DC including America vs. the Justice Society, Jonni Thunder a.k.a.
 Thunderbolt, Shazam!: The New Beginning, and Crimson Avenger as well as two issues of DC Challenge.
 From 1986 to 1988, Thomas contributed to the Secret Origins series and wrote most of the stories involving the Golden Age characters including Superman and Batman.
 In 1986, DC decided to write off the JSA from active continuity.
 A one-shot issue titled The Last Days of the Justice Society involved most of the JSA battling the forces of evil while merged with the Norse gods in an ever-repeating Ragnarok-like Limbo was written by Thomas, with art by David Ross.
 Young All-Stars replaced All-Star Squadron following the changes to DC's continuity brought about by the Crisis on Infinite Earths limited series.
 Thomas' last major project for DC was an adaptation of Richard Wagner's Ring cycle drawn by Gil Kane and published in 1989–1990.
 Since then, Thomas has written a trio of Elseworlds one-shots combining DC characters with classic cinema and literature: Superman's Metropolis (1996), Superman: War of the Worlds (1998), and JLA: The Island of Dr. Moreau (2002).